All Episodes

 Well, I would too.

-No, you know that's not me.
+You know, that's not me.

-I I am the mayor of Realville.
+I am the mayor of Rielville.

-Well, like, yeah, I I don't know, impeach what is fatal.
+Well, like, yeah, I don't know.

 End of administration, whatever.

-I I but but the woman took the fifth.
+But the woman took the fifth.

 It took 45 seconds.

-I gotta take a break here, folks.
+I got to take a break here, folks.

-Uh, folks, the time is flying here.
+Folks, the time is flying here.

-It's the fastest three hours every day in media, and the fastest week.
+It's the fastest three hours every day in media and the fastest week.

 I mean, it's already Wednesday.